-- 24-hour urine test looks for high levels of the Bence Jones protein (parts of M protein) and other abnormal immunoglobins.
-Results show if the kidneys are showing signs of damaged by MM. - A set of chemistry profile tests, also called metabolic panel tests, measure how well the kidneys and liver are functioning.
+24-hour urine test looks for high levels of the Bence Jones protein (parts of M protein) and other abnormal immunoglobins.
+Results show if the kidneys are showing signs of damage by MM.

+• A set of chemistry profile tests, also called metabolic panel tests, measure how well the kidneys and liver are functioning.